propedeutica/lastablas/README.md

   - GMAIL_PASSWORD
   - GMAIL_USERNAME

+If you are using gmail, you should use two-factor authentication to avoid the account to be considered as an spam account

 ## Description
 Catequesis (Las Tablas) is a simple program to make it possible distributed assignment of shifts to students that can not do it by themselves, so their parents do it in their behalf.